-If you own or use a vehicle through your limited company, the way it is taxed depends on whether HMRC classifies it as a van or car.
+If you own or use a vehicle through your limited company, the amount of tax you pay on it depends on whether HMRC classifies it as a van or car.
 Understanding the tax treatment of your company vehicle is especially important if there’s a private element to its usage (i.e., if you’re also using it for personal journeys).

 The tax areas that rely on the classification of company vehicles are: